• HOME

 SC2Tog: Single Crochet Two Together.

-1. I worked my single crochets in the back loop to make it easier to count my rows and I personally just like the way it looks.
+1. I worked my single crochets in the back loop to make it easier to count my rows and because I like the way it looks.

-2. Work your rounds in spirals, do not join at the beginning of each round.
+2. Work your rounds in spirals and do not join at the beginning of each round.
 You will need to use a stitch marker to mark your rounds.

 3. Each round has the total number of stitches for the round in brackets.
 If you are unsure its always a good idea to count your stitches.